portotype/portotype.com/thesis/2023-01-24-Intercom-for-X-thesis.md

 - APIs are great, but take a long time to understand and integrate.
 - Headless systems require lots of frontend code and UX solutions.
 - Full SaaS offerings aren't costumizable enough and you're giving some platform all your data and your clients too.
+- Plug-ins latch on to particular platforms and are very custom.
+They're also constrained in the powers they can offer which limits scope.
 - Building it yourself is expensive and slow.

 ### More observations